carla-simulator/carla/Docs/benchmark_start.md

 We already provide the same benchmark used in the CoRL 2017 paper.
-By running this benchmark you can compare the results of your agent to the results obtained by the agents shown in the paper.
 The CoRL 2017 experiment suite can be run in a trivial agent by
 running:

     $ ./driving_benchmark_example.py --corl-2017

 This benchmark example can be further configured.
 Run the help command to see options available.

     $ ./driving_benchmark_example.py --help

 When running the driving benchmark for the basic configuration you should [expect the following results](benchmark_creating.md/#expected-results).

-Next we show the benchmark structure and how to  set up your agent and conditions where it will be tested.